All Products

 2. In the left-side navigation pane, choose Microservices Governance > Application Governance.

-3. On the Application List page, hover the mouse pointer over the target application card.
-The Remove button appears in the upper-right corner.
-Click Remove.
+3. On the Application List page, hover over the target application card.
+Click Remove in the upper-right corner of the card.

-To remove multiple applications, click Batch Select at the bottom of the page, select the applications that you want to remove, and then click Batch Remove.
+To remove multiple applications at once, click Batch Select at the bottom of the page, select the applications, and then click Batch Remove.

 4. In the Remove confirmation dialog box, click OK.